Glory to Jesus Christ !

 If anyone needs to have Father Michael make a pastoral visit or hospital visit please call or text him directly at 267-736-9454

-Other Services - Baptisms and Funerals by special arrangement with the archdiocese
+Other Services - Baptisms and Funerals by special arrangement with Father Michael

 An Invitation to All: